Reliant Energy vs Spark Energy

 What They Actually Sell

-Reliant Energy offers fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green.
+Reliant Energy offers fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green, solar-buyback.
 They sell "green" plans (mostly accounting—same electrons, but they buy renewable credits).
-They have prepaid—no credit check, no deposit, just pay as you go.
+They offer a prepaid billing option.

-Spark Energy offers fixed-rate, variable-rate, green.
+Spark Energy offers fixed-rate, variable-rate, free-nights, green.
 They sell "green" plans (mostly accounting—same electrons, but they buy renewable credits).

 The Money Part